VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **2.5 cans of Spam are consumed every second in the United States**
+- ⚡ Daily fun fact: **The name Wendy was made up for the book "Peter Pan."**

 <h3 align="left">Connect with me:</h3>
 <p align="left">